 Frosty Mountain Tree Farm is located at 3600 Mariola Rd, Sebastopol, CA 95472.
 The drive takes about an hour from Berkeley without traffic.
 (Reindeer Ridge Tree Farm, another great option with a fun train to ride, is right next door.
 You’ll drive by that farm right before reaching Frosty Mountain.
 They are closed on Wednesdays though.)

-Frosty Mountain Tree Farm is open every day starting the day after Thanksgiving until December 20th, weekdays 12 pm – 5 pm, weekends 9 am – 5 pm.
+Frosty Mountain Tree Farm is open every day starting the day after Thanksgiving through December whenever they sell out, weekdays 12 pm – 5 pm, weekends 9 am – 5 pm.

 Everyone should wear sturdy shoes and clothes that can get dirty.
 Masks are also required.